What Are the Best Places to Stay in Thailand for Families in 2026?

 Is Thailand safe for a family holiday?

-Yes.
-Thailand is one of the easiest and safest countries we’ve traveled with kids.
-Use common sense with scooters, watch the sea in rainy season, and avoid street dogs.
-Hospitals in the main areas are great, and people are incredibly kind to children.
+Yes, Thailand is one of the easiest and safest countries we’ve traveled with kids.
+Use common sense with scooters (helmets always), watch the sea conditions during rainy season, and avoid approaching street dogs.
+Hospitals in the main tourist areas are genuinely excellent, and Thai people are incredibly warm and kind toward children.
+We’ve never once felt unsafe traveling here as a family.

 4 Responses